Transfer of personal data to a third country

 - What are Binding Corporate Rules?

-- When is an application or notification to the Data Inspection Board required?
+- When is an application or notification to The Data Protection Authority required?

 A country which is not a member of the EU or the EEA.